-A Field Installed UPM (FI-UPM) provides upgradability for the Power Xpert 9395 825/550 two UPM UPS.
+A Field Installed UPM (FI-UPM) provides N+1 redundancy for the UPS system.
 The FI-UPM may be installed at any time in the future when power needs change.
-The module cabinet is installed on the left side of the ISBM section and is wired directly to the UPS.
-No input or output wiring changes are needed for a capacity increase if the original installation was wired for increased capacity.
+The module cabinet is installed on the left side of the UPS cabinet and is wired directly to the UPS.
+No input or output wiring changes are needed for redundancy.
 Operation remains the same as the original UPS.
-Adding the FI-UPM can also provide N+1 redundancy if the power requirements are less than the two UPM rating.